ranelpadon/ckeditor-prism/README.md

 ckeditor-prism
 ================
 <strong>OVERVIEW</strong>:<br>
-<a href="http://ckeditor.com/addon/prism">Prism Highlighter</a> is a plugin for <a href="http://ckeditor.com">CKEditor</a> for inserting beautiful formatted text, markdown, or code snippets in your blog or website.
-Prism is the chosen renderer/highlighter/colorizer since it's pretty, lightweight, and extendable.
-I also use this plugin in my [personal website](http://www.ranelpadon.com/content/practical-regex-part-12-common-operators).
+<a href="http://ckeditor.com/addon/prism">Prism Syntax Highlighter</a> is a <a href="http://ckeditor.com">CKEditor</a> plugin for  for inserting formatted texts or code snippets in your blog/website.
+It is an integration of [PrismJS](http://prismjs.com/) with CKEditor.
+PrismJS is the chosen syntax highlighter/colorizer because it is elegant, lightweight, and extendable.
+Actually, I use this plugin in my [blog articles](http://www.ranelpadon.com/content/practical-regex-part-12-common-operators) too.

+This plugin features a **beautiful, dark theme** with **line numbers** displaying on the left side of the codes.
+It supports the highlighting of **over 50 programming languages** (note that *SVG* and *XML* are under the *HTML* category, and *JSON* is under *JavaScript*).
+I also used [Tiobe](http://www.tiobe.com/index.php/content/paperinfo/tpci/index.html) index to have an idea on what languages are important or popular.

 This plugin utilizes the following libraries: <br>
 <ul>